tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Latent Heat.md

 	Units: Jkg$^{-1}$
 - Specific Latent Heat of Fusion, Lf - Defines the latent heat required to change phase between solid and liquid (and vice versa)
 	Lf = F/m
-- Specific Latent Heat of Vaporisation, Lv
+- Specific Latent Heat of Vaporisation, Lv - Defines the latent heat required to change phase between liquid and gas (and vice versa)